bmcclint15/androidal/README.md

 ## Legal Stuff

 OK...this is my first 'community' project.
 When I wrote this those years ago a colleague suggested I post it.
 Well...Mike...here we are.
 Now...what are the legalities?
 I am not trying to profit from this.
 Not trying to step on OpenAL or any of their licenses.
 This was something I needed, something maybe others could use.
 If there are any issues with this, I will gladly take the project down.
 I'd like to hear what folks think.
-How would one tell me...maybe there is a way to message in GitLab.
+How would one tell me...maybe there is a way to message here.
 I have not tried.
-If you are reading this...you must be on GitLab.
+If you are reading this...you must be here.
 Anyway...let me know.

 ## Design